-- 39. An undercount caused by the addition of the citizenship question in the 2020 Census will reduce the amount of federal funds that are distributed to the states and localities and within the states and localities where Latinos, Asian-Americans, Arab-Americans, and other immigrant communities of color that are served by NYIC and its members constitute significant portions of the population.
-Such an undercount will also injure NYIC and its member organizations that receive funding to carry out social service, health, and education and other programs and services supported by Census-guided funds in these areas. - 40.
-Plaintiff CASA de Maryland, Inc. ("CASA") is a nonprofit 501(c)(3) membership organization headquartered in Langley Park, Maryland.
-It has offices in Maryland, Virginia, and Pennsylvania. - 41.
+- 23. Plaintiff CASA de Maryland, Inc. ("CASA") is a nonprofit membership organization headquartered in Langley Park, Maryland.
+It has offices in Maryland, Virginia and Pennsylvania. - 24.
 CASA's mission is to create a more just society by increasing the power of and improving the quality of life in low-income immigrant communities.
 To advance this mission, CASA offers social, health, job training, employment, and legal services to immigrant communities.
-CASA serves nearly 20,000 people a year through its offices and provides support to additional clients over the phone and through email. - 42.
-CASA has more than 90,000 members in Maryland, Virginia, and Pennsylvania, making it the largest membership-based immigrant rights organization in the Mid-Atlantic region.
+CASA serves nearly 20,000 people a year through its offices and provides support to additional clients over the phone and through email. - 25.
+CASA has more than 90,000 members in Maryland, Virginia and Pennsylvania, making it the largest membership-based immigrant rights organization in the Mid-Atlantic region.
 Over 32,000 of CASA's members reside in Prince George's County, Maryland, a jurisdiction where both the Latino and Central American immigrant population exceed both the national and state average.
 The differential undercount that will result from adding the citizenship question to the 2020 Decennial Census will result in a lower percentage of federal funding allocated to this jurisdiction, injuring CASA members who reside there.
-For example, CASA's members in Prince George's County include parents with children enrolled in Title I schools, and commercial drivers who use the roads on a daily basis and thus depend on federal highway funds to perform their jobs.

-- 43. The differential undercount that will result from adding the citizenship question to the 2020 Decennial Census will also diminish the political power and influence of CASA's members in jurisdictions such as Prince George's County, Maryland and Fairfax County, Virginia.
-In jurisdictions such as these where immigrant populations of color exceed both the national and state average, the differential undercount will cause immigrants of color to be placed in malapportioned congressional and state legislative districts that have a greater population than other districts in the same state.
-These communities, moreover, will comprise a lesser percentage of the total population of the congressional or state legislative district than they would but-for the differential undercount. - 44.
-One of the many CASA members who will suffer injury due to the addition of a citizenship question is M.L.D.
-M.L.D. is a resident of Prince George's County, Maryland, a county for which the number of Latino and immigrant residents far exceeds the Maryland state average.
-An undercount of Latino and immigrant residents of Prince George's County will cause M.L.D. and other CASA members in Prince George's County to lose out on political power and funding that will instead go to other areas of
+For example, CASA's members in Prince George's County include parents with children enrolled in Title I schools, and truck drivers who use the roads on a daily basis and thus depend on federal highway funds to perform their jobs. - 26.
+The differential undercount that will result from adding the citizenship question to the 2020 Decennial Census will also diminish the political power and influence of CASA's members in jurisdiction such as Prince George's County.
+In jurisdictions such as Prince George's County where immigrant populations of color exceed both the national and state average, the differential undercount will cause immigrants of color to be placed in malapportioned congressional and state legislative districts that have greater population than other districts in the same state.
+These communities, moreover, will comprise a lesser percentage of the total population of the congressional or state legislative district than they would but-for the differential undercount.